Icinga/icingaweb2/doc/installation.md

 * A web server, e.g. Apache or nginx
 * PHP >= 5.3.0 w/ gettext, intl and OpenSSL support
-* MySQL or PostgreSQL PHP libraries when using a database for authentication or for storing preferences into a database
 * LDAP PHP library when using Active Directory or LDAP for authentication
-* Icinga 1.x w/ Livestatus or IDO; Icinga 2.x w/ Livestatus or IDO feature enabled
+* Icinga 1.x w/ IDO; Icinga 2.x w/ IDO feature enabled
+* The IDO table prefix must be icinga_ which is the default
-* MySQL or PostgreSQL PHP libraries when using IDO
+* MySQL or PostgreSQL PHP libraries

 ### <a id="pagespeed-incompatibility"></a> PageSpeed Module Incompatibility